Written by Valerie Sizelove.

 Practice a Morning Routine

-You might need to practice social distancing, but taking walks around the neighborhood or playing games in your backyard are great ways to unwind and bond with family.
+You might need to practice social distancing, but taking walks around the neighborhood, doing yoga, or playing games in your backyard are great ways to unwind (and even bond with family).

 8. Stay Hydrated

 The human body needs adequate water intake, and even mild dehydration can drain energy and dramatically impact health.